DYDevelop/Customizing_YOLO_v4/README.md

 - cuDNN v11.8
 - Tensorflow-GPU 2.9.2
 - Code was tested on only Windows 11
+- You need custom_dataset to train the code (it's not an open source sorry)

 ## Installation
 First, clone or download this GitHub repository.